jianlgler/Statistics/hw_04/README.md

 Code is also avaible on GitHub!

+# A simple introduction to graphics in the .NET environment.
+How to create a bitmap and a chart on it

+To use graphics in the .NET environment we first have to declare a Bitmap object:

 [^3]: Wikipedia, Measure (Mathematics): https://en.wikipedia.org/wiki/Measure_(mathematics)
 [^4]: Wikipedia, σ-algebra: https://en.wikipedia.org/wiki/%CE%A3-algebra
 [^5]: Wikipedia, Probability Measure: https://en.wikipedia.org/wiki/Probability_measure